An accuracy-aware extension to LRP-based pruning for CNNs to prevent cascading accuracy degradation in data-scarce transfer learning: Introduction

+To address this issue, we introduce DPX-SD (Dynamic Pruning by eXplain for Scarce Data), which extends existing LRP-based pruning methods by incorporating an accuracy-aware control mechanism.
+DPX-SD regulates the pruning process by dynamically adjusting the pruning rate and re-evaluating the filter deletion order based on class-wise accuracy balance in addition to conventional relevance scores.
+Specifically, when the harmonic mean of class accuracies decreases after a pruning step, the additional pruning rate is reduced, and if the balance cannot be restored, the pruning order is re-evaluated to avoid removing filters that preserve minority-class performance.
+Through this accuracy-guided control, cascading accuracy degradation is suppressed while model compression is achieved without modifying the underlying relevance computation, enabling stable task performance even in data-scarce environments.

+To verify the effectiveness of the proposed accuracy-aware pruning control framework, we conducted comparison experiments with existing LRP and weight based pruning methods \cite{YEOM, PXP, pruning_with_weight}.
+Following the settings of existing research, we used only a few dozen images for randomly selected subclasses from ImageNet and performed pruning while maintaining the accuracy of the sub-tasks in each method.
+This setting simulates scenarios where a model constructed via transfer learning is compressed post-hoc in domains with data acquisition difficulties, such as medical imaging \cite{Schouten2021Tens} or satellite imagery \cite{Bi2023Contrastive}.

+The main contributions of this study are summarized as follows: \begin{itemize} \item We analytically identified the mechanism of cascading accuracy degradation in existing LRP-based pruning approaches, where class-wise accuracy imbalance distorts relevance rankings and leads to the sequential removal of task-critical filters. \item We introduce DPX-SD as an accuracy-aware pruning control framework that regulates the pruning process without modifying the underlying relevance computation.
+Specifically, the framework integrates two complementary control mechanisms: (i) a \textit{pruning-rate adjustment mechanism} that dynamically restricts additional pruning based on the harmonic mean of class accuracies, and (ii) a \textit{pruning-order re-evaluation mechanism} that temporarily protects filters preserving minority-class performance when accuracy balance deteriorates. \item Through extensive evaluations under data-scarce transfer-learning conditions using ImageNet subclasses, we demonstrate that the proposed control framework consistently improves both accuracy retention and compression efficiency compared with conventional LRP-based pruning strategies. \end{itemize}

-The rest of this paper is organized as follows.
-Section~2 reviews model compression techniques, LRP, and LRP-based pruning methods.
-Section~3 presents our proposed LRP-based CNN pruning method that dynamically adjusts pruning rates and order based on small data.
-Section~4 describes experimental comparisons with existing methods using pre-trained models and discusses the results.
-Finally, Section~5 concludes the paper and outlines future directions.
+The structure of this paper is as follows.
+Section 2 outlines related work on transfer learning, model compression, and LRP-based pruning methods.
+Section 3 details the problems with existing methods and describes the proposed method as a solution to them.
+Section 4 evaluates the accuracy and compression performance of the proposed method through comparative experiments.
+Finally, Section 5 presents the conclusion of this study and future prospects.